eerhardt/PackageMirror/README.md

 The first part specifies what the filter applies to.
 Currently supported are:
 - ID - the package identifier
+- xID - exclude packages with an identifier
 - V - the package version
+- xV - exclude packages with a version

 The second part of the filter is a normal .NET Regex which will be applied to the package.